Conference Schedule

 One of the most popular aspects of the conference are our daily Small Group Discussions.
 Here you will have a chance to select a topic to sit down and discuss with other attendees.
 No advance registration is necessary.
 These discussions are lead by volunteer attendees.

 This will be your first opportunity to see and add to your collection some of the finest antiques and new works in the Arts and Crafts style.
 Our exhibitors save their best pieces for this weekend, so take advantage of this once-a-year opportunity.
-A complete list of exhibitors is included here.
+A live list of exhibitors is included here.

 Silent Auction: First Session